thoughtspot/rest-api-sdk/Java/doc/models/type-13-enum.md

 # Type 13 Enum

-Type of the data connection.
+Type of the data object

 ## Enumeration